 Acceptable Payment Forms: check or money order only.

-Refunds for applications where OE staff have committed any work will not be allowed under normal circumstances.
+Refunds for applications where OE staff have commenced any work will not be allowed under normal circumstances.
 Refunds are only allowed in extenuating circumstances where either the OE, the Ordinance, or these WP&Ps are likely responsible for an incorrect application fee being administered by the OE.
 All refunds require written authorization from the Water Engineer.
 An applicant may withdraw an application, but application fees will only be refunded if OE staff have not commenced work on the application.

 Original Signatures Required.
 Only original signatures are accepted for declarations of ownership and written permission(s) needed for possessory interest.
 Photocopies, facsimiles, stamps, or scans of signatures and electronic signatures are not acceptable.

 Written Permission of Possessory Interest.
 If the applicant does not have a possessory interest in the property, the application must contain notarized written permission from someone with possessory interest in the property.
 The written permission must include that name of the person giving permission, what actions of the applicant are permissible on the property, what parcels are included in the permission, the duration of permission, and the name of the person to whom permission is being given.
 The written permission must be signed by both parties and be notarized.
 In some instances, the written permission may require filing with the county Clerk and Recorder’s office to be made appurtenant to the land.
+The criteria of this section does not apply to applicants pursuing the use of the Flathead System Compact Water, See WP&P, § 22-118 for more details.

 All owners’ authorizations required.
-For applications with any portions of points of diversion, places of use, or conveyances located on fee land held by multiple owners, all owners of record must provide original signatures on the application, or the application must contain written permission pursuant to WP&P 10-103(6) above of all owners with the possessory interest for portions of the water development located on those lands.
+For applications with any portions of points of diversion, places of use, or conveyances located on fee land held by one or more owners, all owners of record must provide original signatures on the application, or the application must contain written permission pursuant to WP&P 10-103(6) above of all owners with the possessory interest for portions of the water development located on those lands.

 Non-Tribal Trusts.
 For applications with any portions of points of diversion, places of use, or conveyances located on non-tribal lands held in trust, the trustee(s) or trust executor(s) must provide original signatures or written consent on behalf of the trust for portions of the water development located on those lands.
 A copy of the active and enacted trust that designates who is authorized to act on behalf of the trust is required.
 If documentation is determined to be difficult to interpret or inconclusive, the OE may require the applicant to provide a written statement from an attorney that is licensed to practice law in Montana that explains that the trust is active, in order, and identifies who is authorized to act on behalf of the trust.